Glo Berekete elicits excitement among subscribers – The Sun Nigeria

 Outlining the benefits of Berekete when it was launched, Globacom said 700 percent bonus goes to customers on every recharge to call all networks and to browse the Internet, in addition to N20, 000 voice bonus and 5GB data bonus from a single recharge depending on the recharge denomination.

-They will also enjoy up to 100% extra data volumes when they purchase between N50 and N10, 000.
+They will also enjoy up to 100 per cent extra data volumes when they purchase between N50 and N10,000.
 The offer is valid four months after the3 customer joined the network.

-To join the plan, Globacom said prepaid subscribers will dial *777# after which they too can enjoy 700 percent bonus on all recharges, but will not be entitled to the one-off welcome bonus as well as the bonus on data plan purchases.
-However, new customers usually get on the Berekete tariff plan by default.

 Leave a Reply